-The Fund seeks capital growth and current income by investing primarily in a combination of Canadian equities and fixed income securities, either directly or through other mutual funds.
-It currently invests all its assets in Mackenzie Ivy Canadian Balanced Fund (the "Underlying Fund").
+The Fund seeks capital growth and current income by investing primarily in a combination of equities and fixed income securities of issuers located anywhere in the world, either directly or through other mutual funds.
+It currently invests all its assets in Mackenzie Ivy Global Balanced Fund (the "Underlying Fund").
 The Fund's asset mix will generally range between 60%-90% equities and 10%-40% fixed income securities, including cash and cash equivalents.
-It may hold up to 40% of its assets in foreign investments.